chanzuckerberg/cellxgene/docs/REST_API.md

 **Response body:**

-- For 200 Success, differential expression statistics returned as array of arrays sorted by varindex, where each contains the following values:
+- For 200 Success, differential expression statistics returned as array of arrays, where each contains the following values:

   - **varIndex**: variable index for the computed results
   - **logfoldchange**: log fold-change of the average expression between the two groups.
 Positive values indicate that the gene is more highly expressed in the first group,
   - **pVal**: unadjusted p-value,
   - **pValAdj**: adjusted p-value

-  Statistics are encoded as an array of arrays, with fields ordered as:
+  Values ordered as:

   _varIndex_, _logfoldchange_, _pVal_, _pValAdj_